 HM Passport Office states that passport changes and renewals take around 3 weeks.
 Based on responses from our survey, most applications take between 2 weeks and 6 months* to complete.

 There is no finite trick to speeding up this process.
 However, if you use the Post Office’s Check and Send Service, you can reduce your chances of being rejected since they check your evidence on the day.
-You can also pay to fast track your application for an emergency passport; it costs between £117 and £187 (cost of your passport is included) but there’s no guarantee it will get to you any faster.
+You can get a passport urgently with 1 week Fast Track service.
+It will cost £142 for an adult passport and it’ll be £152 if you want a 50 page one.

 Generally, the Government advice is to not book a trip abroad until you have your new passport in your hands.